nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 * Channel 1, when IEEE 802.11b is configured, corresponds to a channel width of 22 MHz and a center frequency of 2412 MHz.

-* Channel 36, when IEEE 802.11n is configured at 5GHz, corresponds to
+* Channel 36, when IEEE 802.11n is configured at 5 GHz, corresponds to
   a channel width of 20 MHz and a center frequency of 5180 MHz.

 The following channel numbers are well-defined for 2.4 GHz standards: